 2. Remove from the heat and stir in the vanilla

-3. Allow to cool somewhat and store in quart jars in the refrigerator.
+3. Allow to cool somewhat stirring every 10 minutes or so * and when cooled store in quart jars in the refrigerator.

 4. Heat to serve